nashehannafii/blockchain-cerificate/README.md

 Sistem pencatatan ijazah digital berbasis blockchain.

-## Fitur

-- ✅ Pencatatan ijazah digital yang aman
-- 🔗 Blockchain dengan Proof-of-Work
-- 📱 Verifikasi ijazah dengan QR Code
-- 🔍 Validasi integritas blockchain
-- 💻 Command Line Interface (CLI) dengan subcommands
 # Prototype System

 This is a prototype digital degree (diploma) registry implemented as a simple blockchain.
 It demonstrates the flow of issuing, storing, and verifying degrees using a lightweight proof-of-work blockchain and a command line interface.

 ## Features

-- Record and store issued degrees as transactions on the blockchain.
+- ✅ Record and store issued degrees as transactions on the blockchain.
-- Simple mining (proof-of-work) to confirm transactions and add new blocks.
+- 🔗 Simple mining (proof-of-work) to confirm transactions and add new blocks.
-- Verify a degree using student ID (NIM) and a document hash.
+- 📱 Verify a degree using student ID (NIM) and a document hash.
-- Optional QR code generation for verification (requires `qrcode` and `Pillow`).
+- 🔍 Optional QR code generation for verification (requires `qrcode` and `Pillow`).
-- Command Line Interface (CLI) for adding degrees (single or bulk), mining, verification, and viewing the chain.
+- 💻 Command Line Interface (CLI) for adding degrees (single or bulk), mining, verification, and viewing the chain.

 ## Installation